The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-Finally, we demonstrate the system's ability to safely navigate complex scenarios.
+\textbf{Fifteen Aircraft Scenario.} Finally, we demonstrate the system's ability to safely navigate complex scenarios.
 For this, we use a 15 aircraft scenario, with an initial circle diameter of 90,000 ft.
 With 15 aircraft, the composed system has 240 real-valued state variables, each of which evolves according to piece-wise nonlinear differential equations.
-Figure~\ref{fig:acasxu15} shows the system's behavior.
-While the original ACASXu system is unsafe, Black-Box Simplex has a minimum separation of 1500.5 ft, just above the 1500 ft safety constraint used in the decision module.
-Another surprising observation is that in some of the cases, such as this 15 aircraft case and in the seven aircraft case shown in Figure~\ref{fig:acasxu7}(b), the aircraft perform something similar to a roundabout maneuver.
-This is an emergent behavior and not something we explicitly hardcoded or anticipated.
-A video of this case is also available online.\footnote{\url{https://streamable.com/upm0lc}}
+The plot for this system was shown in the introduction in Figure~\ref{fig:acasxu15}.
+While the original system is unsafe, Black-Box Simplex has a minimum separation of 1500.5 ft, just above the 1500 ft safety constraint used in the DM.
+Another surprising observation is that in some of the cases, such as this 15-aircraft case and the seven-aircraft case shown in the appendix of the extended report\footnotemark[\value{footnote}], the aircraft perform something similar to a roundabout maneuver.
+This is an emergent behavior, not something explicitly hardcoded or anticipated.
+A video of this case is also available online\footnote{\url{https://youtu.be/Bhn0uqKCj7Q}}.